alexander-pick/MKMEye/README.md

 [IPEVO Ziggi](https://www.amazon.com/gp/product/B01530XGMA/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B01530XGMA&linkCode=as2&tag=alexanderp-20&linkId=0e80c25c2467c0d816207d1b9b76d77b)

 I used a cheaper 10 Eur webcam (HD) mounted on an old candelabra during the initial development, but it focused badly and was nowhere as good as the Ziggi.
-Ironicly it seems TCG uses the same cam for their TCGPro product.
+Ironically it seems TCG uses the same cam for their TCGPro product.

 ##### How much is it?

 The software is free to use, the source code is open source and also open for your improvements.

-##### Can you provide you a always up2date database of cards for it?
+##### Can you provide you with an always up2date database of cards for it?

 I try my best but the tool to build an up2date database is included, you can build a very nice db using the ccghq xlq images yourself.